 The Professional Diploma in Architectural Practice programme is open to the following categories of applicants:

-- Graduates of a recognised programme in architecture, equivalent to the TU Dublin BArch
+- Graduates of a recognised course in architecture, equivalent to the TU Dublin BArch

-- Other building professional who wish to take the programme of study as CPD
+- Other building professional who wish to take the course of study as CPD

 Under the terms of the Building Control Act 2007 and the underlying European Legislation, EU Directive 2005/36/EC, the passing of the RIAI recognised qualification allows for the establishment as an architect (subject to statutory provisions) in a member state of the European Union.